hugolcorre/HACKATON_Wranglers/README.md

 #### 1. Data Overview

-The data used for this project is store in a zip file named 'final_data.7z' and contains:
+The data used for this project is stored in a zip file named 'final_data.7z' and contains:
 * attendance.csv
 * entity_schedule.csv
 * link_attraction_park.csv